nadiyakostyuk/National-Cybersecurity-Strategy-Data/README.md

 # National-Cybersecurity-Strategy-Data

-National Cybersecurity Strategy Data (versus 1.0) can be found on the following [website] (https://sites.google.com/view/nationalcyberstrategies/home).
+National Cybersecurity Strategy Data (versus 1.0) can be found on the following [website](https://sites.google.com/view/nationalcyberstrategies/home).

 ## The Paper